pdjr-signalk/pdjr-skplugin-renotifier/README.md

 The plugin configuration page at _Server->Plugin config->Renotifier_ offers the following configuration options.

 __Scan script directory__.
 Checkbox requesting that the list of _Notifiers_ (see below) be re-built by scanning the plugin's `bin/` folder for executable scripts.
-Default is true (to cause the _Notifiers_ list to built on first configuration), but is then set false.
+Default is true (to cause the _Notifiers_ list to built on first ).
 Check this option to re-initialise the list of notifiers (any configuration of existing entries in _Notifiers_ will be retained).

 __Trigger paths__.
-A collection of potential Signal K notification paths which are of interest to the plugin.
+Textbox listing the Signal K notification paths which should be monitored by the plugin.
 Default is the empty string.
 Enter here a list of whitespace separated (newline works best) Signal K paths, without the 'notifications.' prefix.